stackbit/sourcebit-transform-assets/README.md

 - `entry` (Object): The entry in which the asset was detected
 - `asset` (Object): The normalized asset object

 Its return value will be used as the path for the asset.
+If its return empty string then the asset is skipped from donwload.

 ### `publicUrl`